ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 attributes
 ~~~~~~~~~~
 The second part is used to define the global attributes to add to every file.
 CMOR uses a controlled vocabulary file to list required attributes (see ..).
 We provide the official CMIP6 and a custom made controlled vocabulary as part of the repository data.
-Hence, we created two templates one for CMIP6 compliant files, the other for ACDD compliant files.
+Hence, we created two templates one for `CMIP6 compliant files <https://github.com/ACCESS-Community-Hub/ACCESS-MOPPeR/blob/main/src/data/cmor_tables/CMIP6_CV.json>`_, the other for `ACDD compliant files <https://github.com/ACCESS-Community-Hub/ACCESS-MOPPeR/blob/main/src/data/cmor_tables/ACDD_CV.json>`_.
 The ACDD conventions help producing reasonably well-documented files when a specific standard is not required, they are also the convetions requested by NCI to publish data as part of their collection.
 While the CMIP6 file should be followed exactly, the ACDD template is just including a minimum number of required attributes, any other attribute deem necessary can always be added.